rootuttu/mltb/README.md

-zip - Mirror and upload as zip unzip - Mirror and extract files qbmirror - Mirror torrent using qBittorrent qbzipmirror - Mirror torrent and upload as zip using qb qbunzipmirror - Mirror torrent and extract files using qb leech - Leech zipleech - Leech and upload as zip unzipleech - Leech and extract files
+zip - Mirror and upload as zip unzip - Mirror and extract files qbmirror - Mirror torrent using qBittorrent qbzip - Mirror torrent and upload as zip using qb qbunzip - Mirror torrent and extract files using qb leech - Leech zipleech - Leech and upload as zip unzipleech - Leech and extract files